 I joined Toastmasters with a passion to talk about creative subjects in my own words and to contribute to a constructive discussion about the value of art.
 Also, I like to meet people who enjoy challenges and who strive for the life they desire.

-I hope my speech will open up a conversation with each of you, and I’m looking forward to having a conversation.
-I welcome any questions regarding my speech (or not) and mostly welcome feedback.
+I hope my this essay will open up a conversation with each of you, and I’m looking forward to having a conversation.
+I welcome any questions regarding my essay (or not) and mostly welcome comments.